SmKou/pizza-parlor/README.md

 - HTML5
 - CSS3
 - Skeleton 2.0.4 by Dave Gamache
-- Vanilla JavaScript
+- Node.js environment

 ## Description

-Pizza Parlor is an app for ordering a pizza, where a user can choose toppings and size for each pizza, as well as the quantity for each pizza when ordering multiple or for events.
-Pizza toppings can be chosen based on
+Pizza Parlor is an app for ordering a pizza, where a user can choose a size and toppings for each pizza, as well as the quantity for each pizza when ordering multiple or for events.
+Presets are available at the price of the base size.

 ### Under Consideration